UniversalRobots/Universal_Robots_Client_Library/README.md

    address to your needs)
  * run it from its source folder, as for simplicity reasons it doesn't use any sophisticated method to locate the required recipe files.

+#### RTDEWriter
+The `RTDEWriter` class provides an interface to write data to the RTDE interface.
+Datafields that should be written have to be defined inside the `INPUT_RECUPE` as noted above.

+The class offers specific methods for every RTDE input possible to write.

+Data is sent asynchronously to the RTDE interface.

 ### ReverseInterface
 The `ReverseInterface` opens a TCP port on which a custom protocol is implemented between the